Introduction: Plastic Waste Management Rules

 - The local bodies are also expected to make sure that the waste plastic is not burnt in open places.

-- Assistance of the producers can be sought after by the local bodies when it's about setting up the plastic waste management system.
-Also the bye-laws must be formulated by the local bodies which should incorporate the provisions as set under the plastic waste management rules, 2016.
+- The assistance of the producers can be sought after by the local bodies when it's to setting up the plastic waste management system.
+Also, the bye-laws must be formulated by the local bodies which should incorporate the provisions as set under the plastic waste management rules, 2016.

-PIBO is the short form of producer, importer and brand owners.
-Waste collection system must be established by the producer having its foundation on the principles of the extended producer responsibility.
+PIBO is the short form of producer, importer, and brand owner.
+A waste collection system must be established by the producer having its foundation on the principles of the extended producer responsibility.
 Modalities must be worked out keeping in mind these waste collection systems and must seek the involvement of the state development departments.

-This can be done in two ways, first it forms the basis of an individual approach while the second one fosters the idea of working using a collective approach which seeks the assistance of either any local body or any distribution channel.
+This can be done in two ways, first, it forms the basis of an individual approach while the second one fosters the idea of working using a collective approach that seeks the assistance of either any local body or any distribution channel.

-Producers and brand owners are expected to perform their primary responsibility that deals with the collection of the used plastic pouches and sachets.
+Producers and brand owners are expected to perform their primary responsibility which deals with the collection of used plastic pouches and sachets.
 This is owing to the fact that these are the entities who are utterly responsible for introducing the products made out of plastic materials, into the markets.

-In this regard the above mentioned entities must trigger the development of the mechanism that works towards collecting back the plastic products.
-State pollution control board is the authority to whom this plan of action must be submitted.
+In this regard, the above-mentioned entities must trigger the development of the mechanism that works towards collecting back the plastic products.
+The state pollution control board is the authority to whom this plan of action must be submitted.
 Remember that this plan of action is required to be submitted at the time when the entity is applying for the consent to establish or on the other hand while applying for consent to operate.

-Manufacturing of the multi layered plastic that entails a non-recyclable nature must resort to phasing out within a period of two years.
+Manufacturing of multi-layered plastic that entails a non-recyclable nature must resort to phasing out within a period of two years.
 Pollution control boards of the respective state must be approached in case the producer is seeking to get registered.

 A record must be maintained by every producer that must contain details with respect to the person involved in the activity that takes care of the supply of plastic which is sought to be used as a raw material that renders the manufacturing of the plastic carry bags or other multilayered packaging.